RiyanshiVerma-11/FinSight/README.md

 - **Why Ensemble (RF + XGB)?**: We use a Random Forest for baseline stability and XGBoost for catching non-linear edge cases.
 - **Why SHAP Interaction?**: Standard feature importance is shallow.
 FinSight uses **SHAP Dependence Analysis** to show how features interact (e.g., how high "Spend" combined with "Low Tenure" creates a specific high-risk persona).
 - **The "Truth" Guard**: Every prediction is backed by a **Model Evidence %**, ensuring that PMs know whether a strategy is a statistical certainty or a weak correlation.
+- **Human-Centric Personas**: We translate abstract clusters into **Strategic Personas** (e.g., *The Loyal Giant*, *The Fading Star*) with domain-specific explanations for non-technical stakeholders.

+---

+## 🚀 Core Platform Features

+### 1. Multi-Domain Intelligence
+FinSight is pre-calibrated for high-impact sectors:
+- **UPI & Fintech**: Analyzes transaction failure rates, VPA diversity, and wallet-share velocity.
+- **Tax & Compliance**: Specialized features for Form 26AS, TDS compliance rates, and income-head diversity.
+- **Banking**: Monitors balance stability, credit score drift, and multi-product engagement.
+*   **Retail**: Standard RFM analysis with high-velocity SKU tracking.

+### 2. What-If Simulation 2.0
+An interactive sandbox where product managers can simulate behavioral changes (e.g., *"What if we reduce UPI failure rates by 15%?"*) and immediately see the projected **Revenue Saved** and **ROI**.

+### 3. Prescriptive Strategic Playbooks
+Beyond prediction, FinSight generates **AI-driven Hypotheses** based on SHAP (Shapley Additive Explanations) values.
+It tells you exactly *why* a user is churning and prescribes a specific A/B test to save them.

+### 4. Predictive Survival Analysis
+12-month cohort retention heatmaps built using probabilistic survival functions to forecast the long-term health of your user base.

+### 5. Experimentation Hub
+A dedicated workspace to track and manage active A/B tests, allowing you to bridge the gap between "Insight" and "Action" directly within the platform.

 ---